![]() |

 Bay by its lavish and well maintained waterfront gardens.
 See the

 following.
-A mural toward waterfront says "Duke's Point".
-I was curious what that
+A mural facing waterfront says "Duke's Point".

 John Wayne's house

-stood till recently, thus the name "Duke's Point."
+stood till recently.
+Thus the name "Duke's Point."

-curious if some of my older images from the Newport
+I will check if some of my older images from the Newport

-will post it and add a cross link allowing to compare
+If yes, I will post it and add a cross link allowing to compare

 the "was" with the "is now."